SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 ### [[KBhHIST201Nationalism]], namely Civic Nationalism
 [[KBhHIST201GermanicNationalism]] worked!
 FA — countries like Italy and Germany supported the efforts of Nationalism.

-Although not strictly a nationalist speech, FB — Iron and Blood — showed clear nationalist sentiments. he executed FC — forceful actions — that ensured the unification of Germany by consolidating Prussian power with those nearby: rallying under th
+Although not strictly a nationalist speech, FB — Iron and Blood — showed clear nationalist sentiments. he executed FC — forceful actions — that ensured the unification of Germany by consolidating Prussian power with those nearby: rallying under the image of Germanic civic nationalism.

 ## Defluffifying
 CHOSEN THESIS CLAIM